-As outlined in Sect.
-1, the system presented here has been designed to serve both as a benchmark for dynamical prediction systems and as an independent forecast system to be combined with dynamical output to produce more robust forecasts.
+As outlined in Section 1, the system presented here has been designed to serve both as a benchmark for dynamical prediction systems and as an independent forecast system to be combined with dynamical output to produce more robust forecasts.
 Concerning the second purpose, it is important to identify seasons and regions where dynamical systems lack skill and whether our system may potentially add value in such instances.
-In general, dynamical system skill is limited to regions that are strongly linked to ENSO;

-in extra-tropical regions, where seasonal variability in the atmospheric state is governed to a greater extent by random internal variability, skill is inevitably lower than in the tropics (Kumar et al., 2007; Arribas et al., 2011).
+In general, dynamical system skill is limited to regions that are strongly linked to ENSO; in extra-tropical regions, where seasonal variability in the atmospheric state is governed to a greater extent by random internal variability, skill is inevitably lower than in the tropics (Kumar et al., 2007; Arribas et al., 2011).
 The good skill in many parts of Europe, particularly for forecasts of SAT, is an encouraging property of our system and a detailed comparison with dynamical European forecasts is forthcoming.
 The inclusion of locally-varying predictors, in combination with predictors describing large-scale modes of variability provides a basis to elicit more skill than can be attained using global indices alone.

-An important outcome of this work is the system's implementation in a quasioperational framework and the provision of regular forecasts.
+An important outcome of this work is the system's implementation in a quasi-operational framework and the provision of regular forecasts.
 Monthly forecasts are generated for each forthcoming three-month season and made publicly available through the KNMI Climate Explorer along with uncertainty parameters and updated hindcast validation.
-The system's framework permits the potential to test empirical prediction methods other than linear regression, such as neural networks that potentially

-- 15 capture non-linear aspects of the climate system.
-Additionally, as mentioned in Sect.
-2, the current list of predictors considered for inclusion is not exhaustive and there is scope to better exploit the predictive information in other locally-varying predictors.
-Further avenues for system development include region-specific and case-based analysis and application to alternative predictands from century-long reanalyses or those predictive information is the predictive and there is a scope to be the second state of the predictive predictands from century-long reanalyses or those predictive p - describing extreme events.
-Focus will also be given to alternative methods of ensemble generation using, for instance, derived uncertainty in regression parameters and spatial patterns.
+The system's framework permits the potential to test empirical prediction methods other than linear regression, such as neural networks that potentially capture non-linear aspects of the climate system.
+Additionally, as mentioned in Section 2, the current list of predictors considered for inclusion is not exhaustive and there is scope to better exploit the predictive information in other locallyvarying predictors.
+Further avenues for system development include region-specific and casebased analysis and application to alternative predictands from century-long reanalyses or those describing extreme events.
+Focus will also be given to alternative methods of ensemble genera-

+25 tion using, for instance, derived uncertainty in regression parameters and spatial patterns.